 (3) Specific consultant services may include, but are not limited, to resource area identification and delineation review; Request for Determination of Applicability, Abbreviated Notice of Resource Area Delineation, and Notice of Intent review and analysis; functional analysis; analysis of resource area interests and values; engineering, hydrogeologic, and drainage review and analysis; analysis of impacts on municipal conservation lands; and environmental or land use law analysis.

-(4) The outside consultant shall be chosen by the Committee, and shall report only to the Committee or its Administrator.
+(4) The outside consultant shall be chosen by the Committee or its Administratorand shall report only to the Committee or its Administrator.
 The Committee shall give written notice to the applicant of the selection of an outside consultant.
 Such Consultant and Fee Notice shall identify the consultant and the fee for the proposed scope of work, and shall request payment of said fee in its entirety.
 The Consultant and Fee Notice shall be deemed to have been given on the date it was mailed via certified mail or hand delivered.
 No costs under this provision shall be incurred by the applicant if the subject submittal is withdrawn within five (5) days of the date the Consultant and Fee Notice was given.
 The requested fee must be received in its entirety prior to the initiation of peer review consulting services.
 The Committee may request additional consultant fees if necessary review requires a larger expenditure than originally anticipated or if new information requires additional consultant services.
 Failure by the applicant to pay the specified fee within ten (10) days of the date of notice shall be cause for the Committee to deny the submittal for lack of information.

 (5) The applicant may appeal the selection of the outside consultant to the Board of Selectmen, who may disqualify the selected consultant only on the grounds that the consultant has a conflict of interest or does not possess the minimum required qualifications.
 The minimum qualifications shall consist of either an educational degree or five or more years of practice in the field at issue or a related field.
 Such an appeal must be in writing and received by the Wellesley Board of Selectmen and the Committee within ten (10) days of the date the written Consultant and Fee Notice.
 The required time limits for action upon the submittal shall be extended by the duration of this administrative appeal.
 In the event that no decision is made by the Board of Selectmen within one month following the submittal of the appeal, the selection made by the Committee shall stand.